rundeck/docs/en/administration/cluster/cloud/aws.md

 ### Key Pair

-Create a key pair to access the rundeck pro EC2 instances, rundeckpro-ec2user.
+Create a key pair to access the Rundeck Enterprise EC2 instances, rundeckpro-ec2user.
 This key pair will be specified when it is time to launch the EC2 instances later on.
 This is also the key pair used to ssh to the EC2 instances.

 * Open the Amazon EC2 console at: [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
 * Go to navigation panel of the AWS console, under NETWORK & SECURITY, choose Key Pairs.